 The seeds need a period of cold to germinate, so sow the seeds in your garden in the fall.
 The cold of the winter will aid the seed in germinating in the spring.
 The plants want their seeds to germinate in the spring so that they will have many months to grow their deep root system that helps them survive dry conditions.

 Alternatively, if you are starting your seed indoors, you will need to fool them into thinking that winter has come and gone.
-Starting in March, surface sow your seeds in pre-moistened soil in a container and cover the container with a plastic bag.
+Starting in March, surface sow your seeds in a container filled with pre-moistened soil and cover the container with a plastic bag.
 The plastic bag is to prevent the soil from drying out.
 Place the covered container in your refrigerator.
+This mimics the cold weather of winter.
 Check the soil weekly and mist to add moisture if the soil is dry.
 When seedlings start to appear, remove the container from the refrigerator and uncover it.
 Place the seedlings in a sunny window in a room that is 40⁰F to 60⁰F.
 You are trying to mimic cool early spring conditions.
 If you are using lights, set the timer on your lights to have them on for 14 to 16 hours a day.
 Once the seedlings have 2 to 3 sets of leaves, they can be transplanted into your garden.